zenpk/dorm-system/README.md

 sudo scripts/docker_frontback/build_frontend.sh
 ```

-If you use Docker to setup all modules, then your container list should look like this:
+If you use Docker to set up all modules, then your container list should look like this:

 ![containers](./assets/img/containers.png)